Stuart Parkin: Personal life

-Parkin is married to the physicist Claudia Felser.
+Parkin is married to the chemist Claudia Felser.

 Awards

 Parkin is the recipient of numerous honours, including the Gutenberg Research Award (2008), a Humboldt Research Award (2004), the 1999–2000 American Institute of Physics Prize for Industrial Applications of Physics, the European Physical Society's Europhysics Prize (1997), the American Physical Society's International New Materials Prize (1994), the MRS Outstanding Young Investigator Award (1991) and the Charles Vernon Boys Prize from the Institute of Physics, London (1991).
 In 2001, he was named the first "Innovator of the Year" by R&D Magazine and in October 2007 was received the "No Boundaries" Award for Innovation from The Economist.
-In 2009, Parkin received the IUPAP Magnetism Award and Néel Medal of the International Union of Pure and Applied Physics.
-In 2012, Parkin was awarded the Von Hippel Award of the Materials Research Society.
+The IEEE Daniel E. Noble Award for Emerging Technologies was awarded to Parkin in 2008.
+In 2009, Parkin was elected as a Fellow of the American Academy of Art and Sciences and received the IUPAP Magnetism Award and Néel Medal of the International Union of Pure and Applied Physics.
+In 2012, Parkin was awarded the Von Hippel Award of the Materials Research Society as well as the David Adler Lectureship Award in the Field of Materials Physics.
 In April 2014, Parkin was awarded the Millennium Technology Prize for his work on spintronic materials, "leading to a prodigious growth in the capacity to store digital information".
 In 2021 he received the King Faisal Prize in Science.
 In 2023, Parkin was named a Clarivate Citation Laureate in Physics, an award given out to scientists considered likely to receive a Nobel Prize in the future.
 Parkin received the 2024 APS Medal for Exceptional Achievement in Research for contributions to spintronics and data storage.
 Parkin was awarded the Charles Stark Draper Prize in 2024 for his "inventions in the field of spintronics".